 We can use DevTools for so many things, but this course isn't enough to study all its possibilities.
 The Internet is full of articles all about the most powerful ways to use DevTools, and its hidden features.
 So, we'll only go through the basic ones here.

 After choosing an element in this way, you can go to the

 console tab and type

 $0.
-This is how you can get access to this element.
+It is how you can get access to this element.

 You can use the

-$() function to simplify the search for elements by selector.
-Compare:
+$() function to simplify the search for elements by a selector.
+Let's compare:

-console.dir outputs DOM nodes in a format that's convenient for analysis.
+console.dir is useful too.
+It outputs DOM nodes in a format that's convenient for analysis.

 The Hexlet support team or other students will answer you.